 This qualification provides a pathway to work as a commercial cook in organisations such as restaurants, hotels, clubs, pubs, cafés, and coffee shops.

-This course is delivered over 50 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility south of Brisbane and at the fully-equipped training kitchen facility in Mansfield.
+This course is delivered over 50 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility and a fully-equipped training kitchen facility.
 This includes six weeks holidays.

 |Weeks||Hours per week||Total hours|

 This program utilises a blended delivery mode which incorporates face to face delivery, workshops, individual assignments, team based assignments and/or simulated environment.
 Participants will attend scheduled training sessions delivered in the training facility, and practical work will be conducted in the fully-equipped kitchen facilities.
 Students may also complete practical work requirements at workplaces which fulfil the AQF requirements specified in the individual units.

 All students must be at least 18 years of age.

 - Satisfactory completion of year 12 or equivalent

 - Overseas students require a language proficiency of IELTS 5.5 or equivalent